+/s/Drue Jennings

+Drue Jennings

+Chairman of the Board,

+President

-/s/Drue Jennings Drue Jennings Chairman of the Board, President and Chief Executive Officer [Attachment for D. Jennings' Letter to KCPL Retirees]
+and Chief Executive Officer

 KCPL Board Rejects Western Resources' Exchange Offer

 There are many reasons which have led the Board to the conclusion that Western is an unattractive partner.
 Of paramount concern is the belief that Western's hostile offer is based on a number of faulty assumptions that raise serious questions as to Western's financial prospects and its ability to sustain dividends at its promised dividend rates.
 For example: